mtennekes/tmap-workshop/README.md

 Besides plotting spatial data, we will also discuss the possibilities of *publication*.
 Maps created with **tmap** can be exported as static images, html files, but they can also be embedded in **rmarkdown** documents and **shiny** apps.

-R packages: tmap, sf, sp, raster, rmarkdown, shiny
+R packages: tmap, sf, raster, rmarkdown, shiny

 [Tennekes, M., 2018, tmap: Thematic Maps in R, Journal of Statistical Software, 84(6), 1-39](https://doi.org/10.18637/jss.v084.i06)

 ### Overview of CRAN pacakges on spatial data

-176 CRAN packages are listed in the [CRAN Task View: Analysis of Spatial Data](https://cran.r-project.org/web/views/Spatial.html)
+Around 200 CRAN packages are listed in the [CRAN Task View: Analysis of Spatial Data](https://cran.r-project.org/web/views/Spatial.html)
 I can imagine, you can't see the wood for the trees anymore.
 An excellent online book to get started with spatial data is: https://geocompr.robinlovelace.net/.
 There are two fundamental package for spatial data:

 * `sf` classes and methods for vector data (which has replaced `sp`, although many spatial packages still rely on `sp`)